 2. Host Institution Application: Students then complete an application to their future host institution.
-The host applications are posted on a secure Blackboard site available to students once they have been approved to study abroad by Washington College.
+The host applications are posted on a secure Canvas site available to students once they have been approved to study abroad by Washington College.

 Components from the Washington College application (i.e. transcript and letters of recommendation) are used in the host institution application to ensure that there is not duplicate work.
-The host applications are posted on a secure Blackboard site available to students once they have been approved to study abroad.
+The host applications are posted on a secure Canvas site available to students once they have been approved to study abroad.

 Please note that study in Brazil, Denmark, Hong Kong Morocco, South Korea, and Turkey is in English.
 Non-native English speakers studying abroad at an institution where English is the language of instruction must provide TOEFL scores during the application process.

 3. Class standing: Students are eligible to study abroad their third semester as a Washington College student.
 For students without transfer credit this is the second semester of their sophomore year.
-Transfer students should meet with the Director of International Programs and their academic advisor to discuss study abroad opportunities.
+Transfer students should meet with the Director of the Global Education Office and their academic advisor to discuss study abroad opportunities.